jones58/typespotting/README.md

 -

 ///// TODO:

-- fix cooper black font not showing on user device if not installed - work out how to load.
-Might already be in my code just needs tweaking.
-Can deactivate cooper black in font book to test.
-- coordinates - work out way to do it quickly using photoshop maybe.
-Ask ChatGPT.
 - change end of the game bit so score doesn't change at end - basically break out of the interval.
 - maybe some kind of ranking system at end like "type nerd", "type beginner" based on score.
 Or getting 90+ gets a prize, triggers something happening.
 100 is highest possible score so this could trigger something too.
 - hide restart game until win or lose happened (same as wrong/right text basically but never resets)
-- user testing
-- write rules of game more clearly maybe
+- music changes every time start game, random number 1-10 index in array.
+  - sound on off button (svg icon)
   - see music to download
-- sound on off button
-- music array 1-10 random generate
+  - can you change device volume with javascript
 - Click to start, so timer doesn't start til then.
 Let's play....
-This is basically so it doesn't start
 - level up announcement and then it goes to next one
 - When game done, well done!
 And picture of Oswald Bruce cooper
 - welcome screen instead of first image